Nivalyx/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 ![](/wiki/shared/news/banners/project-loved-2.jpg)

-The Indonesian osu! community is no stranger to LAN tournaments.
+LAN tournaments are no stranger to the Indonesian osu! community.
+Way back in 2012, before big-name tournaments were a staple, the old guards

 ## Tournament